-Portpatrick's own "Life o Reilly" will feature throughout the weekend.
+Portpatrick’s own “Life o Reilly” feature throughout the weekend.

-This popular annual event starts in late September and, this year - 2011, the festival takes place between 23 September and 2 October.
+This popular annual event starts in late September and usually runs into the start of October.

 Wigtown Book Festival has been held since 1999 and seems to get bigger and better each year.
 It is now one of the major events in the South of Scotland.

-Wigtown itself is only about 40 minutes by car from Portpatrick so a stay in Portpatrick can easily be combined with visits to Wigtown.
+Wigtown itself is only about 40 minutes by car from Portpatrick so a stay in Portpatrick can easily be combined with visits to Wigtown Book Festival.

-"Big names" attending the festival last year included Ian Rankin, Iain (M) Banks, John Byrne, Phyllida Law, Margo MacDonald, Martin Bell, Allan Massie, Sally Magnusson, Barbara Dickson and many others.
+“Big names” attending the festival in recent years include Ian Rankin, Iain (M) Banks, John Byrne, Phyllida Law, Margo MacDonald, Martin Bell, Allan Massie, Sally Magnusson, Barbara Dickson and many others.

 A full programme can be accessed at: www.wigtownbookfestival.com